 Oboz Bridger 8″ BDry Insulated Winter Boots

 A fantastic option for those men who want a good, insulated design that you can wear for hiking or walking long distances is the Oboz Bridger 8″ BDry Insulated Winter Boots.
 This style also comes in a slightly longer 10″ version if you need a little bit more coverage.
-These are a hiking winter boot, but they are adaptable for men who do a lot of walking in cold conditions and who want a decent amount of support for their feet.
+These are hiking winter boots, but they are adaptable for men who do a lot of walking in cold conditions and who want a decent amount of support for their feet.
 Most reviewers love this style and say they are very comfortable and warm.
 They have a Mylar reflective base that can reduce heat loss and a wool topped insole that also helps to keep things toasty.
 The tread is designed to be softer and to grip well in cold conditions.
 They have 200 grams of 3M Thinsulate insulation, which is an okay amount of padding if you are walking or hiking.
 If you are stationary, you will want to look for a style that has a higher level of insulation.
 One other cool thing about this design is that the leather is weatherproof and doesn’t stain when you get it wet.

 Available from Amazon